erroronline1/caro/readme.md

 This source can also be used to provide documents that are [unsuitable to be filled out digitally](#data-integrity) and have to be used by everyone, without permission to export too.

 External documents as described in ISO 13485 4.2.4 have to be identified and routed.
 Therefore these files receive special attention and are to be handled with respective records regarding implementation, retirement and the username for the last decision.
+For consistent documentation purpose files can not be deleted, only set unavailable.

 [Content](#Content)